+Check out the 7 Best Dog friendly trails in Moab for you and your pack!
 Moab, Utah is an outdoor mecca, and gateway to several National Parks and Monuments, including Arches & Canyonlands, and Dead Horse Point State Park.
 Many people think that because these parks aren’t dog friendly, that Moab isn’t dog friendly.
 Listen up hikers – Moab is one of THE friendliest dog towns in Utah.
-All you have to do is hike outside the national parks, and you’re pup will be in hiking heaven.
-There are over 20 hikes that are dog friendly and off leash – I’ve picked out the 7 Best Dog friendly trails in Moab for you and your pack!
+All you have to do is hike outside the national parks, and your pup will be in hiking heaven.
+There are over 20 hikes that are dog friendly and off leash – I’ve picked out my favorites listed below.

 Corona Arch is one of Moab’s most popular trails and one of the most impressive arches in Southern Utah.
 From Moab, Corona Arch is closer than that of any arch in Arches National Park, and dogs are allowed (whereas in Arches NP dogs aren’t allowed to hike any trails).
 Hiking to Corona Arch takes less than an hour for most hikers.

 Jeep Arch, located only 15 minutes from Moab, Utah is another of the many amazing arches this area has to offer hikers.
 The arch got its name for the resemblance of a cut out of a cartoonish Jeep built into the natural sandstone.
 Hikers and dogs will enjoy finding the trail led by cairns.